Stackclash/5e-vault/6. Resources/5e Modules/The Siege Of Castle Rend/4 Part-3 The Ruins Of Castle Rend.md

 The orcs have repurposed the Blue Dragonflight's barracks as their own.
 Areas 9a, 9b, and 9c each contain four bunks.
 Area 9d has been converted into a holding chamber for Edmund Bedegar and, more recently, Pinna.
 Young Lord Bedegar has helped soothe the hedge mage's nerves after being kidnapped.

 Area 9e belongs to Bonebreaker Dorokor, and its door is decorated with an ornate crest of snapped bones, with an eagle's skull in the center.
 Her large chamber contains items unusual for an orc, such as a washbasin, parchment, and charcoal.
 Dorokor has no use for human fineries, and everything within her chamber is worthless by human standards, save for her magical greataxe, [[5.
-Mechanics/Items/Wound (SAF).md\|Wound]] (see [[5.
-Mechanics/Bestiary/Npc/Bonebreaker Dorokor (SAF).md\|Bonebreaker Dorokor]], page 141).
+Mechanics/Items/Wound (SAF).md\|Wound]] (see [[4.
+World Almanac/NPCs/Bonebreaker Dorokor (SAF).md\|Bonebreaker Dorokor]], page 141).
 She keeps this mighty weapon on her person at all times, and rests it at the foot of her cot while she sleeps.

 Area 9f belongs to Oregg Steeltwister, second-in-command of the White Tusk clan.
 He possesses none of Dorokor's cunning or subtlety, but he is madly in love with her.
 He follows her every order and pretends to understand her schemes in order to win her favor.